Let’s discuss each of these cases in detail :

 Refunds and Arrears

-Any claims/appeals pending for the refund on the due amount of CENVAT credit, tax or interest paid before the appointed day shall be disposed of according to the previous laws.
+Any claims/appeals pending for the refund on the due amount of CENVAT credit, tax or interest paid before 1st July shall be disposed of according to the previous laws.

 Any amount found to be payable under previous law will be treated as arrears of GST and be recovered according to GST provisions.

-Inputs, semi-finished goods removed for job work for carrying certain processes and returned on or after the appointed date
+No tax shall be payable in Inputs, semi-finished goods removed for job work for carrying certain processes and returned on or after 1st July

-- Underlying goods are returned to the factory within 6 months from the appointed date (extendable for a maximum period of 2 months).
+- Goods are returned to the factory within 6 months from 1st July (extendable for a maximum period of 2 months).

-- Declaration of the goods held by job worker is done in Form TRANS-1
+- Goods held by job worker Is declared in Form TRANS-1

-- Supply of semi-finished goods is done only on payment of tax in India or the goods are exported out of India within 6 months from the appointed date (extendable by not more than 2 months).
+- Supply of semi-finished goods is done only on payment of tax in India or the goods are exported out of India within 6 months from 1st July (extendable by not more than 2 months).